erikdubois/Mint-Y-Colora-Theme/README.md

 # Mint-Y-Colora Theme

-##The goal is to make a script that makes it easy to change the colours of the Mint-Y theme of Linux Mint 18.
+###The goal is to make a script that makes it easy to change the colours of the Mint-Y theme of Linux Mint.
-Source can be found at https://github.com/linuxmint/mint-y-theme.
-Creator Horst3180.
+ We start from the source files at https://github.com/linuxmint/mint-y-theme (Creator Horst3180) and let loose a few scripts to change the colour accent.

-###A youtube tutorial can be found here :
+More information can be found here.
+Including many youtube tutorials.

 ###http://erikdubois.be/category/themes/mint-y-based-themes/